 |Purpose||The Accuplacer brand Math Placement test is used by the University of Utah to identify the proper level of Math class for which a student should register.|

-Where a student begins in this sequence is determined by ACT/SAT math scores that are less than two years old, AP Calculus scores of 3 or greater, or transfer coursework.
+Where a student begins their math classes at the U of U is determined by ACT/SAT math scores that are less than two years old, AP Calculus scores of 3 or greater, or transfer coursework.
 The Accuplacer is required of students whose ACT/SAT scores are older than two years who do not have other math placement information.
 The Accuplacer may also be taken by any student who would like the opportunity to try to place into a higher course than they are placed into by their ACT/SAT scores or transfer coursework, or by students who took a prerequisite course but did not receive the C or better required to move on.
 Students may retake the Accuplacer test if they are not satisfied with their math placement.

 Students may take the Math Placement Test in the Testing Center, by appointment, during normal testing hours.
 Please see the "Hours" link above for days and times.

 |Appointments||The test is given on computer in the Testing Center by appointment.
 Space is limited, so it is best to make your appointment well in advance by calling the Testing Center at 801-581-8733.
 However, walk-ins are accommodated if a computer is available.|

 |Location||For students taking the Math Placement test on campus, it is administered in the Testing Center, located in Room 498 of the Student Services Building.
 For students living out of state, the test can be taken at a local university or community college in their area.
 To make such arrangments students must first contact the local school to confirm their willingness to proctor the exam and to obtain their contact information.
 Once that is done, students then call the University of Utah Testing Center at 801-581-8733 to provide them with this contact information.
 At that point the Testing Center will make the technical arrangements necessary so that the student can take the test at the remote location and still have the results applied to their University of Utah record.|